 Corn Maze *NEW*

 We are excited to announce a special new activity at the Museum: our very first corn maze!
-The maze opens on August 14th, and is available every day during daylight hours until mid-October.
+The maze opens on August 14th, and is available every day during daylight hours until October 25th.
 Thank you to Kevin Yuill for your generous supply of corn seed.

 - Is there an entry fee?
 There is not a set entry fee, but there is a donation box at the entrance archway.
 Your support allows us to offer the corn maze next year!
 Corn maze entrance is included with Museum admission (no extra donation required)